xelatihy/yocto-gl/docs/yocto/yocto_cli.md

 An help command is added automatically and checked for printing help and exiting without errors.

+After adding all arguments, use `ok = parse_cli(cli, args, error)` to parse the command-line.
+If an error occurs, the parser throws `false` and stores in `error` a message that can be printed to inform the user.

 ```cpp
 auto samples = 10; auto flag = false;                // state